Kurento/doc-kurento/source/tutorials/node/tutorial-helloworld.rst

 In order to communicate the JavaScript client and the Node application server a WebSocket is used.
-The incoming messages to this WebSocket (variable ``ws`` in the code) are conveniently handled to implemented the signaling protocol depicted in the figure before (i.e. messages ``start``, ``stop``, ``onIceCandidate``).
+The incoming messages to this WebSocket (variable ``ws`` in the code) are conveniently handled to implement the signaling protocol depicted in the figure before (i.e. messages ``start``, ``stop``, ``onIceCandidate``).